liao-frank/lost-chapter/README.md

-_Preface: This project is inactive.
+_Preface: This project is inactive and the repo for the server side is now private.
 My friends and I have been using a Google Sheet which is easier to maintain.
 In the future, this project could be migrated to an Apps Script that exists on top of a Google Sheet._

 ----